llau08/lida-lau-capstone-color-keep/README.md

 7. Create .env file in the server folder, add the following "PORT = 8080"
 8. You will need a secret key.
 In server terminal, run: node -e "console.log(require('crypto').randomBytes(256).toString('base64'));"
 9. Take the key and copy/paste the key to the .env file.
-It should read the following: JWT_SECRET= <--_insert key here_-->
+It should read the following: JWT*SECRET= <--\_insert key here*-->
 10. Run 'npm start' on both client and server terminals

 ### Features Included:

-- MAKE A NEW USER
+- Make a new user
-- LOGIN TO THE APP
+- Login to the app
-- ADD A CLIENT WITH A PHOTO OF THEIR HAIRSTYLE
+- Add a client profile and upload a photo of their hairstyle
-- SEARCH FOR AN EXISTING CLIENT
+- Search for existing clients
-- EDIT EXISTING INFO FROM A PROFILE
+- Edit existing profiles
-- DELETE A PROFILE ENTIRELY
+- Delete a profile entirely

 ### Next Steps

 Continue to add more features such as:

-- APPOINTMENT BOOKING SYSTEM,
+- Appointment booking system
-- PROPER SIGN OUT FUNCTIONALITY
+- Proper sign out functionality & use of protected routes

 ### Tech Stack:

 - React, HTML, SASS, Express, Axios, Javascript, MySQL, Node.js, Knex.js, Postman

 - API used for this project: https://cloudinary.com/